 In this guide, we'll cover:

-What Are Yard Management Systems?
+What Is Yard Management Software?

-Common Features of Yard Management Systems
+Common Features of Yard Management Software

 What Type of Buyer Are You?

-Benefits of Adopting Yard Management Systems
+Benefits of Adopting Yard Management Software

 Market Trends to Understand in Yard Management Software

-Yard management systems are a combination of scheduling and inventory management tools.
+Yard management software systems are a combination of scheduling and inventory management tools.
 They automate and optimize the flow of inbound and outbound assets, helping yard operators more easily plan, execute, monitor and audit shipping loads.

 The goal is to to start tracking inventory when it enters the gate rather than when it hits the dock for unloading.
 Detailed inventory tools go as far as classifying containers based on crucial characteristics such shipment type, load type, storage requirements and capacity, as well as labor and/or equipment requirements.